-Identifying barriers to efficient Area Planning and publication of DPs and developing solutions to increase the pace of change through firm proposals to address sustainability and transform education provision.
-This will be led by DE and supported by EA and CCMS; and
+Strand 2 focuses on Identifying barriers to efficient Area Planning and publication of DPs and developing solutions to increase the pace of change through firm proposals to address sustainability and transform education provision.
+This strand also includes a “Resetting of School Admissions and Enrolment Numbers pilot” which aims to develop a new process to reduce the admissions and enrolment numbers of primary schools to a lower established norm without the need for a DP.
+This strand is DE led and supported by EA and CCMS; and

-It is envisaged that the network of schools will comprise of fewer but larger schools which are better able to maximise the impact of the available resources.
-In recognition of the rural nature of parts of Northern Ireland consideration will be given to how the system best meets the needs of rural communities by securing the presence of a sustainable education provision that is appropriately funded to ensure equity of access to the full range of curricular and extra-curricular activities.
+It is envisaged that the future network of schools will comprise fewer but larger schools which are better able to maximise the impact of the available resources and provide all pupils with equity of access to the full range of curricular and extra-curricular activities.